 Various institutions left their mark on the history of art and design.
-The Wiener Werkstätte community of artisans, artists, and designers, for example, played an important role in the cultural (r)evolution around 1900 in Vienna.
+The Wiener Werkstätte community of artisans, artists, and designers, for example, played an important role in a cultural (r)evolution around 1900 in Vienna.

-- Associated with many top names (Hoffman, Moser, Klimt and others)
+- Associated with many top names

 - See also: